Frijol/climate-change/notes/solutions/agriculture.md

 * Weeds will grow where the soil is best suited to them.
 You can use the weeds to identify soil needs: chicory, Queen Anne's lace, and wild carrot grow where there is low fertility.
 Milkweed shows low zinc.
 Wild garlic and yellow flowers mean there is low sulfur.
 [Barber, 57-58, 65][Barber]
 * Soil management - nutrients, minerals, fertilizer content- create the end taste of the crop [Barber, 68][Barber]
 * Plant flavor can be measured with a refractometer to find Brix, which has enormous impact on food flavor.
 Commonly used with wine grapes.
 [Barber, 81][Barber]
+* Biochar: as plants grow, they pull CO2 out of the air, but they release it again when they decay.
+Instead of letting it decay, heat woody material at low temperature anaerobically until it is carbonized (pyrolysis).
+Use this material as a fertilizer - dug into the ground, carbon is sequestered.
+Byproduct is biodiesel.
+[Lovins, 199-200][Lovins]

 ## Animal farming
 * Grazing animals seek varied and nutritious diets.
 That's why you see them reaching through fencelines.
 [Barber, 61][Barber]